 Mark W. Jackson joined the Department of Pathology and the Case Comprehensive Cancer Center in the fall of 2007.
 He received a Bachelor’s degree from Kent State University in 1996, and a Ph.D. from Wright State University (Boonshoft School of Medicine) in 2001.
-After completing his Ph.D., Dr. Jackson joined the lab of Dr. George Stark in the Molecular Genetics Department at the Cleveland Clinic for as a postdoctoral fellow.
-In addition to the research described below, Dr. Jackson is actively involved in training our next generation of cancer researchers, serving as the Director of the Cancer Biology Training Program, Director of this Cancer Biology Training Grant (T32), and the Associate Director of Training and Education in the Case Comprehensive Cancer Center.
-Nationally, he serves on the board of the Cancer Biology Training Consortium (CABTRAC).
+After completing his Ph.D., Dr. Jackson joined the lab of Dr. George Stark at the Cleveland Clinic as a postdoctoral fellow.
+In addition to the research described below, Dr. Jackson is actively involved in training our next generation of cancer researchers, serving as the Director of the Cancer Biology Training Program, Director of NCI-funded training grants (Cancer Biology T32 and an undergraduate summer training program R25), and the Associate Director of Training and Education in the Case Comprehensive Cancer Center.

 My area of investigation includes tumor microenvironment, tumor immunology, mestastasis, and cellular transformation.